There’s a lot of misinformation regarding coffee grounds and how they affect your houseplants (for better or worse).

 Alternatively, you can mix the grounds into the soil, where they’ll provide not only organic matter but also improve aeration.

 Remember, they’re not a substitute for fertilizer but can be used to augment the feedings and improve beneficial microbial populations that would otherwise feed off the fertilizer.

 Applying as a Compost

-Mix equal parts of coffee grounds, grass clippings, and leaves to create a simple compost that can keep your gardenia’s roots warm while providing tasty organic material.
+Mix equal parts of coffee grounds, grass clippings, and yellow leaves to create a simple compost that can keep your gardenia’s roots warm while providing tasty organic material.

 You can also put the coffee grounds in your actual compost pile (along with the paper coffee filters or an equal amount of leaf matter) to boost the potency and efficiency of the compost pile.

 Coffee grounds provide a slow-release fertilizer with a high concentration of nitrogen, phosphorous, and potassium when planted in early spring.